i3D-net/ONE-GameHosting-SDK/docs/mainpage.md

 # Integration Guide          {#mainpage}

-Welcome to the documentation for the One Game Hosting SDK.
+Welcome to the documentation for the ONE Game Hosting SDK.
 The SDK was developed to help integrate your game server with the [ONE Game Hosting](https://www.i3d.net/docs/one/odp/) platform.

 [Start here](../readme.md) to learn about how to perform a game server integration of the SDK.